fastoch/React-JS-Dave-Gray/README.md

 # Chapter 3 - Functional Components

+>[!note]
+>Since React 17, importing React is no longer required for functional components in most cases.

+--

 Today, we'll be adding functional components to our project.
 Because that is some of the power of React, we can create components that are **reusable**.